-Online Professional Reputation for Staff: This presentation is designed to encourage all school staff to consider how their online behaviour could impact on their real world professional reputation.
+Online Professional Reputation for Staff: This presentation is designed to encourage all school staff (including non-teaching staff) to consider how their online behaviour could impact on their real world professional reputation.
 Although the focus of the session is staff behaviour it carries powerful messages about what we should be teaching our pupils about the online world.
 The presentation will explain what is meant by digital tattoo, raise questions about what is right, wrong, normal and acceptable online, addresses issues around cyber-vetting and give suggestions about how to build a positive online reputation.
 As a final thought staff are asked to consider whether the school’s current Acceptable Use Policy provides them with enough guidance and the school with enough protection.

 These sessions can be adapted to the particular needs of the school and can be run as half-day or twilight sessions.